DignaK/homework-1/README.md

-Homework No.1
-Created by Digna and Zane
+Homework No.1, created by Digna and Zane